-Every pupil in the bases has a home-school liaison book where messages can be relayed to parents and school.
-We encourage open home-school links and feel that it is an important means of sharing information between the two settings to communicate about specific areas, provide workable solutions and ensure a consistency in approach.
+We operate an open-door policy.
+Parents are welcome to ring the Base direct, if they wish to speak to staff or email.
+We encourage open homeschool links and feel that it is an important means of sharing information between the two settings to communicate about specific areas, provide workable solutions and ensure a consistency in approach.
 Parents are invited to join our termly coffee mornings where they can meet other parents of pupils within the classes and support each other with any issues.
 It has become a valued support network for many parents.